-Features of IK Multimedia iLoud Micro
+IK Multimedia iLoud Micro features

-MTMs also have a little brother; IK Multimedia iLoud Micro Monitor.
-This model features two smaller active speakers, each with a 3 ”subwoofer and a ¾” tweeter, as well as a front panel subwoofer port and a calibration EQ.
-One stereo RCA and one 1/8 ”TRS stereo input are available for connection.
-You can also stream music or a movie with a Bluetooth connection.
+MTMs also have a little brother; the IK Multimedia iLoud Micro Monitor.
+This model features two smaller active speakers, each with a 3″ woofer and a ¾” tweeter, a front bass port and calibration EQ.
+For connection, a single stereo RCA and a single 1/8″ TRS stereo input are available.
+Bluetooth connectivity is also available for streaming music or movies.

-IK Multimedia iLoud Micro monitors are really small in size.
-The XLR and ¼” TS jack outputs are missing, so for some connections – we had to get a separate cable.
-For basic content playback, such as watching a movie, we simply plugged our laptop’s headphone output into the speakers and you’re ready to start watching movies.
+IK Multimedia iLoud Micro monitors are indeed small in size.
+The XLR and ¼” TS jack outputs are missing, so for some connections – we had to purchase a separate cable.
+For basic content playback, such as watching a movie, we simply plugged our laptop’s headphone output into the speakers and we were ready to go.

 Size: 180mm x 195mm x 90mm, weight: 1.7 kg.
-Frequency transmission: 45Hz to 22kHz.
+Frequency response: 45Hz – 22kHz.

-Negatives include the lack of XLR or ¼” TS inputs and early overheating.
-EQ settings are not optimal.
-The speaker grille is not very aesthetic and also degrades the sound quality a bit.
+On the downside, the lack of XLR or ¼” TS inputs and premature overheating are notable.
+The EQ settings are not the most optimal.
+The speaker grille is not very aesthetic and detracts somewhat from the sound quality.